mickychoong/event-organizer/README.md

 ## 🤖 Implement a New Agent

-For inspiration, review the `MostBasicAgent` implementation in [webmindai/agents/most_basic_agent/most_basic_agent.py](src/webmindai/agents/most_basic_agent/most_basic_agent.py).
-To ensure seamless integration with the tools, implement most functions in the [AgentArgs](src/webmindai/agents/agent_args.py#L5) API and extend `bgym.AbstractAgentArgs`.
+For inspiration, review the `MostBasicAgent` implementation in [mymeta/agents/most_basic_agent/most_basic_agent.py](src/mymeta/agents/most_basic_agent/most_basic_agent.py).
+To ensure seamless integration with the tools, implement most functions in the [AgentArgs](src/mymeta/agents/agent_args.py#L5) API and extend `bgym.AbstractAgentArgs`.

-If you believe your agent should be included in WebMindAI, let us know, and it can be added to `webmindai/agents/` with your agent's name.
+If you believe your agent should be included in mymeta, let us know, and it can be added to `mymeta/agents/` with your agent's name.

 ## ↻ Reproducibility